About

 I run a data and analytics consultancy called The Brighton Data Company with my friend Geeta.
 Between us we’ve worked with brands like Google, EDF Energy, Waitrose, All Saints, Springer Nature and Lush—if you’d like to work with us, please get in touch.

-I'm also cofounder and political editor of The Brighton Seagull, an online local newspaper for Brighton & Hove.
+I'm also cofounder, with CM, of The Brighton Seagull, an online local newspaper for Brighton & Hove.

-Previously, I ran my own consultancy called Cybersyn, and was Head of Implementation for Measurelab.
+I used to run my own consultancy called Cybersyn and before that was Head of Implementation for Measurelab.

 Activism